OutSystems/docs-product/src/develop/ui/patterns/mobile/adaptive/gallery.md

     ![Gallery widget](<images/gallery-widget-ss.png>)

     If the UI widget doesn't display, it's because the dependency isn't added.
 For example, if you are using a ready-made app, it deletes unused widgets from the module.
-Make the widget available in your app:
+To make the widget available in your app:

     1. In the Toolbox, click **Search in other modules**.